Andonome/judgement/areas.md

 Take a pencil, and a blank sheet of paper.

-Draw a line across the page to make a square for your map.
-The rest of the page is for notes about areas on the map.
-Leave room for 8 to 10 keys for the areas.

 ### Features of the Land

 - Imagine a circle spanning your page